 We aim to promote a pay-for-performance culture, with a substantial portion of total compensation being "at risk."
 The annual incentive award may be in the form of cash, stock-based awards or a combination thereof, at the discretion of the Compensation Committee.
 We do not have a specific policy, practice or formula regarding an allocation between the cash component and the stock-based component.
 These awards are designed to help achieve the objectives of the compensation program and may vary significantly from year to year.
-Except with respect to Mr. Kaufman's Annual Incentive Agreement, in 2022, the Compensation Committee did not establish any specific performance-based goals that must be met in order to receive the annual incentive award.
+Except with respect to Mr. Kaufman's Annual Incentive Agreement, in 2023, the Compensation Committee did not establish any specific performance-based goals that must be met in order to receive the annual incentive award.

-The Compensation Committee believes that the structure and ultimate payout amounts of the incentive awards are appropriate to attract, retain and reward the NEOs, are competitive with those offered by our peers, provide a strong, long-term performance and retention incentive, support a pay-for-performance culture and increase each NEO's vested interest in the Company.
+The Compensation Committee believes that the structure and ultimate payout amounts of the incentive awards are appropriate to attract, retain and reward the NEOs, are competitive with those offered by our peers, provide a strong performance and retention incentive, support a pay-for-performance culture and increase each NEO's vested interest in the Company.

 The Compensation Committee determines the annual incentive awards of the NEOs in amounts relative to each individual's contributions and responsibilities.
 Individuals with increased ability to directly impact our performance were allocated larger awards because they bear a greater proportion of the risk that compensation will decrease if we do not perform as expected.
-We paid cash incentive awards to the following NEOs with respect to their performance in 2022:
+We paid the following cash incentive awards to the NEOs with respect to their performance in 2023:

-Mr. Caulfield received an annual cash incentive award of \$900,000 for managing our agency origination production.

-Mr. Elenio received an annual cash incentive award of \$1,100,000 with respect to his work on behalf of the Company.

-Mr. Kilgore received an annual cash incentive award of \$1,000,000 for managing our securitization platform.

-Mr. Weber received an annual cash incentive award of \$800,000 for managing our loan portfolio and origination platform.
+- Mr. Caulfield received an annual cash incentive award of \$900,000 for managing our agency origination production. - Mr. Elenio received an annual cash incentive award of \$1,400,000 with respect to his work on behalf of the Company. - Mr. Katz received an annual cash incentive award of \$1,465,000 for managing our single-family rental platform. - Mr. van der Reis received an annual cash incentive award of \$1,100,000 for managing our servicing and asset management departments.

-Our independent directors approved the payment of a \$6,516,785 cash bonus to Mr. Kaufman with respect to his work on our behalf during 2022, in accordance with the terms of the 2021 Incentive Agreement as described below in "2021 Incentive Agreement."
+Our independent directors approved the payment of a \$7,265,264 cash bonus to Mr. Kaufman with respect to his work on our behalf during 2023, in accordance with the terms of the 2021 Agreement as described below in "2021 Annual Incentive Agreement."